EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

 ## Find an Issue

 Browse the [GitHub issues](https://github.com/EnterpriseDB/terraform-provider-biganimal/issues) section of this repo.
-Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
+Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it: your comment will then be reviewed by a maintainer for issue assignment.

 If you want to contribute but you don’t know where to start or can't find a suitable issue, you can have a look at the [Discussions](https://github.com/EnterpriseDB/terraform-provider-biganimal/discussionssection) section.